Aluette: Rules

 Aluette's rules have evolved over the centuries.
 The most basic feature is that it is a plain trick game without trumps, similar therefore to Battle.
 The use of facial expressions is the most visible feature of the game, but is not unique to Aluette.
-Card games with very different rules use signalling:
+However, card games with very different rules use signalling, most of them very old.
+Notably Trut or Truc, a signalling game reported in the west of France from the 16th century, also known in Catalonia and South America (as Truco), shares the same mechanism and the same rule structure as Aluette, so these two games may have a common ancestor.